Bad Habits to Kick : Using alias types

 Type email is not a defined system type.

 You also don't get syntax highlighting in Management Studio, so unlike other data type names, your alias type names will appear black instead of blue in query editor windows.

-You may also experience issues when you use external or 3rd party providers or drivers to access stored procedures with these alias types, or try to data-bind, or implement Entity Framework or Linq 2 SQL solutions.
+You may also experience issues when you use external or 3rd party providers or drivers to access stored procedures with these alias types, or try to data-bind, or implement Entity Framework, Linq, or other ORM solutions.
 I'll admit I haven't tried it, but I envision the integration will not be 100% seamless.

 Another anomaly with alias types is that you cannot declare #temp tables that use them, unless the alias type also exists in tempdb (but you can use them in @table variables, which also use tempdb; go figure):

-For further clarification, you can select *into* a new #temp table from a source that includes a column with an alias type, however the #temp table inherits the properties of the base data type (so in the above example, the column would be defined as
+For further clarification, you can select *into* a new #temp table from a source that includes a column with an alias type, however the #temp table inherits the properties of the base data type (so in this example, the column would be defined as